 7. Camdenton, Missouri

-The Lake of The Ozarks Dogwood Festival has been around for over 75 years.
-Come for the pageant and parade and stay for the fish fry!
+The Dogwood Festival in Camdenton has been around for over 70 years.
+Come to this Lake of the Ozarks town for the pageant and parade and stay for the fish fry!
+Planned for mid-April, you will love the hometown Camdenton pride.

 Where To Stay: A unique Vbro stay overlooking the Big Niangua arm on the Lake of the Ozarks while enjoying the view from your two-bedroom house in the Sugarloaf Vineyards is the perfect stay in Camdenton.